osg-htc/docs/docs/common/registration.md

    as a guide.
    You may leave any `ID` or `GroupID` fields blank.
    Make sure that the formatting and indentation of the modified entry does not change.

+   If you are adding a new service to a host that is already registered as a resource, add the new service to the existing resource; do not create a new resource for the same host.

     !!! note ""You're editing a file in a project you don't have write access to.""
         If you see this message in the GitHub file editor, this is normal and it is because you do not have direct write